Summer Camp activities include:

 - After-camp care

-Chamber String Orchestra: Intermediate and Advanced students will be organized into 2 ensembles of 15-20 students where they will study several pieces to perform on the final concert for camp.
-In these groups students will work on: listening to their own section while also balancing with the other sections, articulation, phrasing, dynamics, posture, and performance practice.
+Chamber String Orchestra: Intermediate and Advanced students are organized into ensembles of 15-25 students where they study several pieces to perform during the final concert for camp.
+In these groups, students will work on: listening to their own section while also balancing with the other sections, articulation, phrasing, dynamics, posture, and performance practice.

-Small Chamber Ensembles: Each student will be placed in a small chamber group of 2 to 5 players where each student plays a different solo part within a group.
-Chamber music is an excellent opportunity to shine your own part while also performing with others, and can be one of the most rewarding experiences of classical music playing.
-These groups will range from groups consisting of young students with only 1 year of experience, to groups with advanced students with 10+ years of experience.
+Small Chamber Ensembles: Each student will be placed in a small chamber group of 3 to 5 players where each student plays a different solo part within a group.
+Chamber music is an excellent opportunity to shine on your own part while also performing with others, and can be one of the most rewarding experiences of classical music playing.
+These groups will range from young students with only 1 year of experience, to advanced students with 10+ years of experience.

 Violin/Cello Choirs: Our youngest musicians will be working on unison and duet pieces in Violin and Cello Choirs as they continue to develop their individual and ensemble skills.